Quicr/laps/docs/relay-protocol.md

 ### Stub

 Stub relays are intended to be super lightweight and simple relays.
 They connect to one or more Edge relays only and do not accept inbound connections.
-They implement MoQT server functionality to accept client connections and to establish a data forwarding-plane for them via the relay infrastructure.
+They implement MoQT server functionality to accept client connections and to establish a data forwarding plane for them via the relay infrastructure.
 A Stub relay is a **child** of the **Edge** relay that it is connected to.

-Primary use-case for a Stub relay is to fan-out subscribers in a local area network.
+Primary use case for a Stub relay is to fan-out subscribers in a local area network.
 Example placement for Stub relays are in residential access routers, branch offices, NAT routers, access points, floor switches, firewalls, etc.

 > [!NOTE]
-> While this protocol fully supports [MoQT](https://github.com/moq-wg/moq-transport/) client connections and
-> features of MoQT, it does not require publisher and subscribing clients to use MoQT.
-Clients can implement this
-> protocol as a Stub relay.
-In this sense, the client is a stub relay of only one client (publisher, subscriber
+> While this protocol fully supports [MoQT](https://github.com/moq-wg/moq-transport/) client connections and features of MoQT, it does not require publisher and subscribing clients to use MoQT.
+Clients can implement this protocol as a Stub relay.
+In this sense, the client is a stub relay of only one client (publisher, subscriber, or both).
-> or both).
-> There are some interesting use-cases where this could be implemented on a client as a different process
-> Stub relay that could efficiently optimize and aggregate multiple applications running on the same host system.
-> For example, if many applications  use the Pub/Sub model and need to connect to the relay infrastructure,
-> they could use this protocol as a Stub relay to aggregate those applications.
+> There are some interesting use cases where this could be implemented on a client as a different process Stub relay that could efficiently optimize and aggregate multiple applications running on the same host system.
+For example, if many applications use the Pub/Sub model and need to connect to the relay infrastructure, they could use this protocol as a Stub relay to aggregate those applications.

 Stub relays have the following uses, feature capabilities and restrictions:

 - Must peer directly with Edge relays
-- Can peer to more than one edge relay
+- Can peer to more than one Edge relay
 - Will only receive subscribes based on the advertised announcements to the Edge relay
 - Uses very little memory and CPU for peering
-- Use-case for more than one peer is to optimize reachability to other edges
+- Use case for more than one peer is to optimize reachability to other edges
 - Fully supports NAT and return traffic over the established peer connection, can be placed behind a firewall/NAT router
-- Uses peer mode `Both`, control and data via the same peer connection.
+- Uses peer mode `Both`, control and data via the same peer connection
-- It does not connect to a cloud provider control server (not needed)
+- Does not connect to a cloud provider control server (not needed)
 - Will not accept inbound peer connections and will not implement the full peering protocol
 - The Edge relay that the Stub connects to will forward subscribes by marking itself as the source node.
 Stubs are transparent and stateless.
 Only the Edge relay is aware of the Stub.
-Other Edge and Via relays are unaware of Stub relays.
+Other Edge and Via relays are unaware of Stub relays

 ```mermaid
 ---